-During a root canal procedure, Dr. Chin replaces the infected tissue, then cleans and seals the affected tooth, ultimately stopping the infection and reducing risk for abscess.
+During a root canal procedure, Dr. Hall replaces the infected tissue, then cleans and seals the affected tooth, ultimately stopping the infection and reducing risk for abscess.
 Although the interior of the tooth is altered, the tooth remains functional.

 Symptoms that May Indicate an Infected Tooth

 - Sensitivity to hot or cold foods and beverages long after your tooth made contact with them

 - Noticeable darkening of a tooth